KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

 #### We can can now start to have fun distinguising the strange relations, starting with my favorite (correlation matrix)

 ![Alt_texe](Folder/corrr.png)

-WE clearly see the red danger :)

-So we want to dive deep and explore our data in depth by the most effective way to do so, using visuals!
-Seeing this great pair plot:
+Seeing this great pair plot of all relationships among the data set:

 ![Alt_text](Folder/pairplot.png)

-## BY NOW WE CAN START OUR ANALYSIS
+## REGRESSION ANALYSIS FOUNDINGS
-##### STARTING WITH BUILDING AN OLS!!

-The most visited Hours during the day and variance months